luigiMinardi/movieClubFront/README.md

 If you hover your mouse in the Xilften logo it will hover accordingly to the side that you hovered (left or right).

-The input has an animation that puts the label to the top when fucussed.
+The input has an animation that puts the label to the top when focussed.

 The carousel is infinite from both sides, has an animation on hover, and if you click on the description you go to the rent page.